-Want some extra cash?
-Or more space in your home?
-Get both by selling your stuff online.
-Especially if you’ve recently dabbled in impulse shopping, changed your style, or want to update your wardrobe, you could find a gold mine in your closet.
+Want some extra cash or more space in your home?
+Sell your stuff online.
+If you’ve recently done some impulse shopping, changed your style, or want to update your wardrobe, you could find a gold mine in your closet.

 Right.
 But can’t I just throw that stuff out?

-You could.
-But selling unused or unwanted items is kinder on the planet.
-And your budget.
-Extra credit: donating to organizations or thrift stores offers an opportunity to give back to your community.
-Plus, you can earn a tax deduction while you’re at it.
-(More on that later.)
+You could, but selling unused or unwanted items is kinder on the planet — and your budget.
+Donating to organizations or thrift stores can also be an opportunity to give back to your community and you can earn a tax deduction while you’re at it, but more on that later.

-Yes, online marketplaces like Amazon and eBay are great resources for selling just about anything from clothes to coffee tables.
-A few other sites to consider when you’re looking to list:
+Yes, online marketplaces like Amazon and eBay are great resources for selling just about anything — from clothes to coffee tables.
+There are a few other sites to consider too:

 OfferUp.
-Since merging with selling app letgo, OfferUp prides itself on being one of the simplest reselling apps, claiming you can start selling your items just one minute after downloading.
+Since merging with selling app letgo, OfferUp prides itself on being one of the simplest reselling apps and claims that you can start selling your items just one minute after downloading.
 Listings vary from pet supplies to sporting goods and everything in between.
-OfferUp does charge a service fee for shipped items — either a minimum of $1.99 or 12.9% of the sale price.
-So factor that into your asking price.
+OfferUp does charge a service fee for shipped items: either a minimum of $1.99, or 12.9% of the sale price.

 Poshmark.
-A great resource for clearing out your closet, Poshmark is best known for clothing sales, but you can list other items too like fashion accessories and beauty products.
+Poshmark is best known for clothing sales, but you can list other items too, like fashion accessories and beauty products.
 You can list and sell items straight from your phone or the desktop site.
 As the seller, you keep 80% of the sales price for items over $15.
-Poshmark charges a flat $2.95 fee for smaller sales.
+Poshmark charges a flat $2.95 fee for sales under $15.

 The RealReal.
 Who said your designer bags weren’t a good investment?
 The RealReal is a members-only luxury consignment site where you can resell gently-loved watches, handbags, fashion, and jewelry.
 After sending in or dropping off your items in store, The RealReal’s experts decide which items they’ll accept and how to price them.
-Your cut of the sales depends on how much each item is worth — with bigger payouts for more expensive items.
+Your cut of the sales depends on several different factors.
+You can check out their commission guide for more deets.

 What about donating?